oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/kernel_args_restrict/README.md

 ### Tutorial Code Description

 In this tutorial, we will show how to use the `kernel_args_restrict` attribute for your kernel and its effect on performance.
-We show two kernels that perform the same function; one with and one without `[[intel::kernel_args_restrict]]` being applied to it.
+We show four kernels that perform the same function.
+Two kernels are designed in the lambda coding style, and the other two in functor coding style.
+Within each coding style category, one kernel applies the `[[intel::kernel_args_restrict]]`, while the other does not.
 The function of the kernel is simple: copy the contents of one buffer to another.
 We will analyze the effect of the `[[intel::kernel_args_restrict]]` attribute on the kernel's performance by analyzing loop II in the reports and the latency of the kernel on actual hardware.

 ## Build the `Kernel Args Restrict` Tutorial